aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/reflectioneffect/_index.md

 ```

-Gets and sets the blur radius,in unit of points.
+the blur radius,in unit of points.

 **Returns:**
 double